opentok/Opentok-Java-SDK/README.md

 The OpenTok Java SDK lets you generate [sessions](http://tokbox.com/opentok/tutorials/create-session/) and [tokens](http://tokbox.com/opentok/tutorials/create-token/) for [OpenTok](http://www.tokbox.com/) applications that run on the JVM.
-This version of the SDK also includes support for working with OpenTok 2.0 archives.
+This version of the SDK also includes support for working with
+<a href="http://tokbox.com/#archiving"OpenTok 2.0 archives</a>.

 # Installation using Maven Central (recommended):